One of the simplest ways employers can improve workplace safety is by implementing a random drug testing program.

 Random drug testing is a smart way to protect the safety of your business.
 However, figuring out how to establish a random drug testing program that complies with all of the regulations and laws can be difficult.

-At iprospectcheck, we have experience with implementing random drug testing programs for businesses across the U.S. and keep up-to-date with all regulations and laws.
+At iprospectcheck, we have experience with implementing pre-employment drug testing programs for businesses across the U.S. and keep up-to-date with all regulations and laws.
+In addition to random drug testing, we provide reasonable suspicion drug testing, post-accident drug testing, and more.

 Contact iprospectcheck today to learn about our drug testing and other employment screening services.